-Paul de Pignol was born in Toulouse at the beginning of November 1965.
+Paul de Pignol was born in Toulouse in 1965.
+He currently lives and works in Paris, France.

-Throughout the study of woman's body the artist questionnes its function, its weight, its composition, its deconstruction and its presence back and forth between inside and outside.
+Throughout his study of the female figure, he began questioning its function, weight, and composition, as well as its deconstruction and presence both inside and outside.

-Paul de Pignol’s painting is an extension of his work and research as a sculptor, the gestures are similar, erasing matter to add light stroke by stroke.
-From then on unveiled bodies have a spectral presence.
+Paul de Pignol’s paintings are an extension of his work and research as a sculptor; his gestures are similar, wherein he erases matter in order to add light, stroke by stroke, giving his unveiled bodies a spectral presence.

-Since 2017, after years escorted by failures, rejects, and wanderings, Paul de Pignol found the pictural language convenient to his research.
+Since 2017, after years of wandering, Paul de Pignol found pictoral language relative to his research.

-This new exhibition, "Né du limon" is the result of this quest.
-Mainly oriented on landscapes, Paul de Pignol was inspired by his surrounding of the Fontainebleau forest, keeping in mind his late obsessions.
-The idea that any life can birth from rot inhabit and fascinate the artist.
-He creates organic and living landscapes, where you can feel peat and humus.
-For the first time, this exhibition will gather drawings, sculptures and canvas, joyous ans fertile renewing of subjects and mediums.
+One of his most recent exhibitions, “Né du limon,” is the result of this quest.
+With a fascination for landscapes, Paul de Pignol is inspired by the Fontainebleau forest that surrounds his studio.
+The idea that any life can birth from decay fascinate him, and he creates organic and living landscapes, where you can feel the turf and soil.
+We are close to the Golem.